ThomasFeher/armadillo/README.txt

 (you may also need to specify the library directory via the -L switch)

+If you have specified that ARPACK (or its equivalent) is available, add -larpack to the compiler command line.
+For example: g++ example1.cpp -o example1 -O2 -llapack -lblas -larpack

 Notes:

   * under most Linux systems, using "-llapack -lblas" should be enough;